Ossoff's Company Produced Documentary Praising China's Rise in Africa

-Democrat Georgia Senate candidate Jonathan Ossoff’s production company, Insight TWI, produced a two-part report for Al-Jazeera in 2015 that praised China’s growing power and influence in Africa, two years after he became the company’s CEO.
+Democrat Georgia Senate candidate Jon Ossoff’s production company, Insight TWI, produced a two-part report for Al Jazeera in 2015 that praised China’s growing power and influence in Africa, two years after he became the company’s CEO.

 The report, featuring Sierra Leonean investigative journalist Sorious Samura, begins with an interview with an elderly African woman talking about how, when she was young, “white men” came, took their land, and destroyed their forests.